w3f/Grants-Program/applications/Bitgreen_Carbon_Tokenomics.md

 increasingly more scarce every year as industry and consumption continue unabated.

 Bitgreen will tokenize high quality carbon credits and offer them for sale and retirement on the Bitgreen parachain.
-A user, upon purchasing and retiring a tokenized credit, receives in return an amount of Bitgreen Network Tokens (BNT) determined by a dynamic tokenomics algorithm.
-BNT can be used to access the Bitgreen network, pay for certain applications, vote on governance referendums, participate in staking, and pay transaction fees.
+A user, upon purchasing and retiring a tokenized credit, receives in return an amount of Bitgreen Network Tokens (BBB) determined by a dynamic tokenomics algorithm.
+BBB can be used to access the Bitgreen network, pay for certain applications, vote on governance referendums, participate in staking, and pay transaction fees.

 ### Benefits